EY4180/Rocket-Simulation/README.md

 # ENSC2001 Rocket Simulation
 ## Introduction
-This was just a small project I used to learn how to use/manipulate forms in pascal.
-The feature-set is quite small and it probably isnt as efficient as I'd hoped.
+This was just a small project I used to learn how to use forms in pascal.
+The program is able to run a simulation of a water bottle's flight in 2D.
+It will report back to you the total distance travelled, max height, and the respective velocitys/displacements at the end of each phase of flight.

-I was mainly inspired to do the project because of a assignment I got which didnt sit right with me.
-I just couldnt get it off my mind for a long time, so here it is.
-Im done with this and if you care to use it, by all means do so.
+Additionally, the program produces a flight and pressure graph which are saved to the "Reports" directory.
+And if you choose to generate a report, the report will be saved as a .pdf to the "Reports" directory.

+Like in the original project, the ability to goal-seek is avaliable.

+Overall, I aimed to create a portable version of the Flight Simulation Assignment that used propper programming constructs to simulate the flight of a rocket as opposed to simply using excel.
+This should be used as a drop-in replacement for the assignment and I hope either the program or code is of use to you.

 ## How To Use
-Just download the .exe and the fonts folder.
-By putting them in the same directory you can execute the program just fine.
-Without the fonts folder you will have troubles generating any reports.
-If you want to use the .exe on a mac I've tested it with wine64 and it runs fine but the dpi-scaling might be a bit wonky.
-If lazarus ever becomes supported again on the macOS then I'll compile a mac-version.
+The .exe is all that is needed to run this program.
+There are 3 folders that will be created in the directory of the .exe at runtime.
+These are: Profiles, Fonts and Reports.
+The contents of these folders are self explanatory and store your values for the simulation.

 ## To Do List
-This is still under construction.
-Things that need to be done are
-- Error checking on user input
-- Error checking on edge cases (e.g. Water volume less than bottle capacity)
+I stil need to tidy up the user input validation a little bit.
+For example it is still possible to enter an actual distance that is less than the lenght of the tube.
+Additionally there is an upper-bound to the rockets distance that if reached causes the program to behave unexpectedly.
+No checks have been implemented on the initial volume of water being less than the capacity of the bottle either.